bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 My personally cultivated list of FoundryVTT Modules that play nicely together without creating an overwhelming amount of UI options or causing noticeable FPS drops; not everyone has a new computer.
 Collectively they set up a solid foundation for any D&D 5e and Pathfinder 2e campaign.

-## Core Settings
-- Configure Audio / Video > Audio / Video Conference Mode: Disabled
-  - Even having this enabled and not using it will cause idle FPS to drop 30-50%.
-Use Discord for now.

 ## Quality of Life Improvements For Everyone
 - [Chat Portrait](https://foundryvtt.com/packages/ChatPortrait/) - Show Actor’s portrait in chat.
   - Game Settings (Tab) > Module Settings > Chat Portrait > Portrait Border Shape > Change to "Circle"